Thaina-Oliveira/Guess-my-Number/README.md

 ## 💻Projeto

-Projeto do curso "The Complete JavaScript Course 2024: From Zero to Expert!".
+Projeto do curso "The Complete JavaScript Course 2024: From Zero to Expert!". <br />
+Acesse o projeto <a href="https://thaina-oliveira.github.io/Guess-my-Number/">AQUI</a> ou na foto acima ⬆️

 ##  🚀Tecnologias